Gersondelacruzdeveloper/Milestone-Project2/README.md

 ###  Scope

-The key features of the portfolio were developed based on the employers or recruiters needs.
+The key features of the game were developed based on the user needs.
-Employers or recruiters should be able to do the following on the portfolio.
+Users should be able to do the following on the game.
-- View my photo, my name and what I do
-- Print my CV
+- Start at a home page and given the option to start the game whenever they want.
+- See all social links on the footer and navigate easily through.
-- Be able to go to my GitHub profile
+- Be able to go to my GitHub profile.
-- Be able to go to my LinkedIn profile
+- Be able to go to my LinkedIn profile.
-- Send me a message directly with WhatsApp
-- Be able to view my knowledge level in Software development
+- Contact me for any enquiries through contact page.
-- Be able to view my work experience
+- Be able mute and unmute the sounds.
+- see a countdown clock.
+- Able to see their game score.
+- See instruction of how to play
-- Be able to view the projects I have done
+- Be able to matches the cards.
-- Contact me for any enquiries for future employments

 ### Structure